July and the drought continues

 Amongst the fish at last!

-Fishing a really fast figure of eight on a full floater I’ve managed to connect with 5/6 fish in the last 2 but somehow only managed 2 to the net.
-But as you all know they are the masters of escape and can do a Houdini in an instant.
+Fishing a really fast figure of eight on a full floater I managed to connect with 5/6 fish in, but somehow only managed 2 to the net, sea trout seem to have a special gift and as you all know they are the masters of escape and can do a Houdini in an instant.

-As July was coming to an end i had a great couple of days guiding 2 great friends Matt and Marina Gibson Fishing!
+As July was coming to an end I had a great couple of days guiding 2 great friends Matt and Marina Gibson!
 I always love having friends on my water and that feeling of them getting a fish is probably better in my eyes than catching myself.
-Massive congratulations to Matt on his first ever sea trout caught on his first time using a double hander, we managed to hook 4 fish in total but as always the masters of escape did their thing and vanished!
+Massive congratulations has to go out to Matt on his first ever sea trout caught on his first time using a double hander, we managed to hook 4 fish in total but as always the masters of escape did their thing and vanished!

 Well I eventually broke my salmon duck for the season after hooking and loosing countless fish.